jooservices/laravel-ai-workflow-template/architecture/principles.md

 ---

-### 🎯 Principle: Quality Over Speed - No Exceptions
+### 🎯 Principle: Quality Over Speed
-**What you must do:** AI agents MUST follow all policies and rules without exception, regardless of time constraints or pressure.
-Never rush or take shortcuts.
+**What you should do:** AI agents SHOULD follow all policies and rules, preferring quality over speed.
+Allow exceptions for urgent fixes with documented follow-up.

-**Why:** Rushing leads to mistakes, technical debt, and violations of established standards.
-Policies exist to prevent issues and maintain quality.
-Shortcuts create problems that take longer to fix than doing it right the first time.
-Quality gates and rules are non-negotiable.
+**Why:** Rushing can lead to mistakes and technical debt.
+Policies help prevent issues and maintain quality.
+However, practical constraints may require exceptions, which should be documented and addressed in follow-up work.

 ### 📋 Guidelines: Maintaining Quality Standards